 Upload the image

-Once the link is added, you can customize the content by uploading different images.
+Once the link is added, you can customize the content by uploading custom images.
+You can upload up to 5 images for internal posts to have multiple share versions, so users can differentiate shared content.

 Click Upload to add each photo, and repeat until all photos have been uploaded.

-🔷 NOTE: When sharing a link with a custom image to X (formerly Twitter), X's API changes the link post to an image post, and the link is added to the end of the share copy as a bit.ly link.
+🔷 X note: When sharing a link with a custom image to X (formerly Twitter), X's API changes the link post to an image post, and the link is added to the end of the share copy as a bit.ly link.